Sunday, June 8, 2025

 What Causes White-Coat Hypertension?

-• Some others show WCH when a medical authority like a doctor or a nurse measures BP.
+The exact cause of WCH is unknown.
+Some people get WCH in a clinic or hospital setting; others show WCH when a medical authority like a doctor or a nurse measures BP.

-How is White Coat Hypertension Diagnosed?
+How To Diagnose White Coat Hypertension?

 • Measure your BP several times a day at home for a week and keep notes of the date, time, and readings.